NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-1-solution.md

 cf app workshop-fortune-service
 ```

-* Show the deployed application in the Pivotal Cloud Foundry web console using the provided Apps Manager URL
+* Show the deployed application in the TASß web console using the provided Apps Manager URL

 * Check the CF CLI for other helpful commands